 For a 5 day itinerary you may consider splitting up your accommodation by starting on the Sunrise side, camping 2 nights at the White River Campground, then spending 2 nights at the Cougar Rock Campground, and 1 night at the Mowich Lake Campground (primitive, walk-in only sites).

-Packing for a trip to Mount Rainier National Park will depend on factors such as time of year, length of visit, weather conditions, planned activities etc. There are some items that I think apply to most visitors so I will share them below, along with suggested items and links:
+Packing for a trip to Mount Rainier National Park will depend on factors such as time of year, length of visit, weather conditions, planned activities, etc. If you’re planning on making Mount Rainer a longer road trip, definitely check out my blog with the Best Road Trip Planner Apps.
+There are some items that I think apply to most visitors so I will share them below, along with suggested items and links: